Cardiff is usually a very safe city. However, it’s still important to raise awareness of knife crime for our own knowledge and safety.

 Keeping safe is the main priority.
 Immediately walk away if you are confronted with the threat of violence.
 Once in safety, tell somebody you trust – a parent, teacher, lecturer, friend or the police.

-Remember to report anything you know about knife crime to the police on 101, or Crimestoppers anonymously on 0800 555111.
+Remember to report anything you know about knife crime to the police on 101, or Crimestoppers anonymously at 0800 555111.
 You can also report anything to do with knife crime 100% anonymously via Fearless.

 What do I do if someone has been stabbed?